w3c/webrtc-extensions/explainer.md

 #### Abstract

 This section explains the two new data fields in RTCRtpContributingSource, namely captureTimestamp and senderCaptureTimeOffset, see [here](https://w3c.github.io/webrtc-extensions/#rtcrtpcontributingsource-dictionary).
-They are introduced for audio-video synchronization and end-to-end delay measurements, .
+They are introduced for audio-video synchronization and end-to-end delay measurements.

 The solution to audio-video synchronization and end-to-end delay measurements described here is particularly desired by systems, where an intermediate steam regenerator that terminates the streams originating from senders, an audiuo mixer as an example, is involved.